 Safety is important, make sure you stay safe together with your household and people involved in getting the move done.
 Consider safety as the top priority as your being safe is more valuable than the worth of the contents in your gun safe.
 Do not overlook the importance of putting in place all necessary safety measures, the need for this cannot be overemphasized.

 In conclusion, when moving your gun safe ensure that the guns are not loaded, empty the safe, put in place all necessary safety measures, determine the weight of your safe, wrap up your safe, use a dolly, and make sure you avoid damage to your home and also avoid injuries to people around.
-Do not forget to also check out the regulations for moving gun safes in your state if you are moving within the state, and if you are moving across states, make sure you comply to the state laws regarding the transportation of gun safes.
+Do not forget to also check out the regulations for moving gun safes in your state if you are moving within the state, and if you are moving across states, make sure you comply with the state laws regarding the transportation of gun safes.